English

 The turning point in the Louvre’s history came during the French Revolution.
 After the monarchy was overthrown, the Louvre was transformed into a public museum.
 In 1793, during the revolution, the Musée du Louvre officially opened to the public under the National Assembly.
 The museum’s early collections were based on works of art seized from royal collections and aristocratic estates.

 Under Napoleon Bonaparte (r.
 1804–1814), the Louvre's collection expanded greatly, as he looted art from across Europe, particularly after his military campaigns.
 The museum was renamed the Musée Napoléon in 1803, and many artworks, such as the Venus de Milo and the Winged Victory of Samothrace, were brought to Paris during this period.
-In 1815, Napoleon I added a new gallery to the north of the palace.
 Napoleon III continued his work and added two new wings, which marked the completion of the magnificent Louvre Palace.
 Towards the end of the 18th century in 1871, a fire destroyed the Tuileries Palace.
-The remains of the palace were completely removed in 1883.

 Untouched by the fire, construction of the Louvre Palace continued.
 After Napoleon's fall, the Louvre's collection was returned to its rightful owners, but the museum continued to grow.
 In the early 19th century, King Louis-Philippe (r.
 1830–1848) made the Louvre even more accessible to the public and created the Musée de la Monarchie in the former royal apartments.
 The museum expanded further with the construction of the Cour Carrée and the Grand Louvre.